MatyMasaryk/Parallel-Programming-Problems/zad_01/README.md

     This is achieved by the usage of turn numbers, which increase with each incoming process.
 Only the process with the lowest non-zero turn number can enter the critical section.
-Other processes wait for their turn, until their turn number is the lowest.
-After a process exits the critical section, its unlocked by setting its turn number to 0, and now the second lowest non-zero number is free to enter the critical section.
+Other processes wait for their turn, until their turn number becomes the lowest.
+After a process exits out of the critical section, it is unlocked by setting its turn number to 0, and now the process with the second lowest non-zero number is free to enter the critical section.

 2. **Process running outside of the critical section doesn't prevent other processes to enter it.**